Enjoying the Outdoors: Bike Riding with Your Dog

 Preparing Your Dog

 Start by getting your dog used to the bike while it's stationary.
-Allow them to sniff and investigate the bike while providing positive reinforcement, such as treats and praise.
+Allow them to and investigate the bike while providing positive reinforcement, such as treats and praise.
 This will help them associate the bike with positive experiences.

 Once your dog is comfortable around the bike, begin training them to walk alongside it on a leash.
 Start with short walks and gradually increase the distance and duration.
 Use positive reinforcement to reward your dog for staying by your side.